RiiConnect24/Wii-Guide/_pages/en_US/bootmii.md

 ![BootMii Logo](/images/bootmii.png)

 You need an **SD card** to create a NAND backup using BootMii.
-If you do not have one, you can skip this page, although it is highly recommended to create one if you can.
+If you do not have one, you can skip this page, although it is highly recommended to make a NAND backup if you can.
 {: .notice--warning}

 BootMii as boot2 is recommended, but only available to install on early Wiis.
-Otherwise, it can be installed as an IOS.
+Otherwise, it can only be installed as an IOS.
 {: .notice--info}

 One of BootMii's most important features is the ability to backup and restore your Wii's NAND storage.
 We will be going over how to perform a NAND backup.
-You can then restore from that backup for whatever reason.
+You can then restore from that backup for any reason.
 It's a good idea to make a NAND backup regularly or before doing something risky to your console (and if you know what you're doing, you won't have to do anything risky).

 #### Requirements
 * An SD card with at least 512MB of free space